Team-Resurgent/KratosInstallGuide/software-wifi-setup.md

 ## Next Steps

-Now that WiFi is configured, you can personalize your Kratos RGB LEDs and settings from the web interface.
+Now that WiFi is configured, you can personalize your Kratos RGB LEDs and settings from the web interface, or from the Kratos Settings Utility on the Xbox itself.

 ---